polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

   image: /assets/images/wizard-flying-through-air-with-hyperlambda-raining-from-stars.webp
 ---

 Hyper IDE is your _"goto component"_ when you want to create your own modules using Magic and Hyperlambda.
 It's a web based IDE, allowing you to edit your code, create new modules, and contains a lot of things you're used to from a traditional IDE.
-It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic have generated your CRUD backend.
+It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic has generated your CRUD backend.
 In addition, Hyper IDE allows you to use AI to generate code using _"vibe coding"_ constructs.

 ![Screenshot of editing a Hyperlambda file in Hyper IDE](/images/og-hyper-ide-2.jpg)